vstinner/pythondev/windows.rst

 Python and Visual Studio version matrix
 =======================================

-For Python 3.7, the minimum is VS 2017 Community, minimum installer options:
+For Python 3.7 and later, VS 2017 is recommended (Community Edition is plenty), minimum installer options:

 * Workload: only [x] "Desktop development with C++"
 * Language pack: [x] "English"